Marcel Duchamp and Beyond

 Also this year, London’s Tate Gallery and Vienna’s University of Applied Arts are devoting one-day conferences to the study of Marcel Duchamp (see info for both events in our News-section)

 We are proud to announce that Tout-Fait is now recommended both by the New York Times and the BBC.
-In addition, our journal was favorably by MIT’s Leonardo magazine and is the official website on the an-artist featured by the Internet Public Library (University of Michigan).
+In addition, our journal was favorably reviewed by MIT’s Leonardo magazine and is the official website on the an-artist featured by the Internet Public Library (University of Michigan).
 Throughout the world, universities, museums and other institutions continue to establish links to Tout-Fait.
 Thanks to the interest of our readers (we’re now approaching 200,000 hits) as well as to the continued feed-back we are always happy to receive, Tout-Fait remains committed to presenting you engaging articles on Marcel Duchamp and beyond.
 Not-for-profit, at no cost to you and 100% ad-free.

 Enjoy browsing and spread the word,

 62 Greene Street, Third Floor, New York, New York 10012

 Tout-Fait welcomes any type of critical thinking.
 Multiple authorship is encouraged.
 All articles are first publications.
 All accepted foreign submissions will be published in both English and their original language.Tout-Fait (ISSN 1530-0323) is published by Cyber BOOK+ Publications, the publishing house of the not-for-profit Art Science Research Laboratory.